 To operate Seamless BFD, set of network entities are first selected.
 Each network node hosting selected network entities then assigns a special BFD discriminator to each selected local network entity.
 These network nodes will also create a BFD session instance that listens for incoming BFD control packets with "your discriminator" having local special BFD discriminators.
-Mappings between selected network entities and corresponding special BFD discriminators are known by other network nodes belonging in the same network.
+Mappings between selected network entities and corresponding special BFD discriminators are known to other network nodes belonging in the same network.
+The mechanism of disseminating the special BFD discriminators is beyond the scope of this specification.
 A network node in such network is then able to send a BFD control packet to a particular target with corresponding special BFD discriminator as "your discriminator".
 Target network node, upon reception of such BFD control packet, will transmit a response BFD control packet back to the sender.